How to Tell a Sociopath from a Psychopath

 Posted Jan 22, 2014

-Many forensic psychologists, psychiatrists, and criminologists use the terms sociopathy and psychopathy interchangeably.
+Despite scientific advancements in this area, many professionals, including forensic psychologists, psychiatrists, and criminologists still use the terms sociopathy and psychopathy interchangeably.
 Leading experts disagree on whether there are meaningful differences between the two conditions.
 I contend that there are clear and significant distinctions between them.

 The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), released by the American Psychiatric Association in 2013, lists both sociopathy and psychopathy under the heading of Antisocial Personality Disorders (ASPD).
 These disorders share many common behavioral traits that lead to confusion between them.
 Key traits that sociopaths and psychopaths have in common include: